Dr Sarah Bowen Savant

 Dr Savant is a member of the Institute's Professional Programmes Unit Committee and Research Committee and Chair of the Research Ethics Committee.
 She is also a member of the AKU University Research Council.
 She is component coordinator for the Muslim Heritages sequence of the MA in Muslim Cultures.

 - The Study of Religion

 At AKU-ISMC, Dr Savant has taught the courses:

 Telephone: 020 7380 3859

-- Savant, Sarah (2013).
-The New Muslims of Post-Conquest Iran: Tradition, Memory, and Conversion.
-Studies in Islamic Civilisation.
-Cambridge: Cambridge University Press.
+- The New Muslims of Post-Conquest Iran: Tradition, Memory, and Conversion.
+Cambridge Studies in Islamic Civilisation.
+Cambridge: Cambridge University Press, 2013.

-- Savant, Sarah with Helena de Felipe (Eds.) (forthcoming, 2012).
-Genealogy and Knowledge in Muslim Socieites: Understanding the Past.
-Exploring Muslim Contexts Series.
-Edinburgh: Edinburgh University Press.
+- Genealogy and Knowledge in Muslim Societies: Understanding the Past.
+Edited with Helena de Felipe.
+AKU-ISMC Exploring Muslim Contexts.
+Edinburgh: AKU-ISMC/Edinburgh University Press, 2014.

-- Savant, Sarah (forthcoming).
-'Genealogy' and 'Shu‛ūbiyya.'
+- “Genealogy” and “Shu‛ūbiyya.”
 In The Encyclopaedia of Islamic Political Thought.
-Princeton: Princeton University Press.
+Princeton: Princeton University Press, 2012.

 - Foundation for Iranian Studies 2006 Dissertation Prize for best dissertation on a topic in Iranian Studies